 Yea, Vitamin C derivatives may not be as potent as the acidic form (L-ascorbic acid), but will surely deliver the same effect as L-ascorbic acid without causing skin sensitivity or irritations, because these derivatives breaks down to L-ascorbic acid in the skin.

 So if you’ve been sitting on the fence towards purchasing this product, I urge you to lay your hands on this skincare topical.
 Use it religiously and also be patient.
-Don’t forget to do a patch test before usage and always wear a sunscreen during the day to protect your skin from the wicked UV rays of the sun.
+Don’t forget to perform a patch test before usage and always wear a sunscreen during the day to protect your skin from the wicked UV rays of the sun.

 What I Like About The Ordinary Ascorbyl Glucoside Solution 12%.